-- Housing & Advising Form - Deadline Thursday, May 5.
-Deadline extended to May 8
+- Housing & Advising Form - Deadline Friday, May 5.

 - Campus Housing Regulations (From Yale College Undergraduate Regulations, 2016-2017)